By: Brian Hallahan

 Leadership development plays a decisive role in enhancing your employment brand, allowing you to grow talent, and positively affect employee engagement, resulting in better business outcomes.

 As with any change, there is disruption.
-New leadership development will disrupt your current state of training programs and stakeholders’ opinions as to whether a change is needed or that the change represents the best option.
+Emerging leaders development will disrupt your current state of training programs and stakeholders’ opinions as to whether a change is needed or that the change represents the best option.
 Thus, focusing on highly effective programs based on research and real-world outcomes will help you cut through the clutter of options and have specifics to base stakeholder conversations around.
 Literature in the field has firmly established a strong link of a manager-direct report relationship to higher employee engagement, productivity, and satisfaction.
 The quality of a manager is the critical element to the success of your business and employee experience.

 ICC's approach to leadership development, Accelerator™, is based on adult learning theory.
 This can be concisely thought of as using our experiences, our ability to see connections between these different experiences, and our focus on being pragmatic, results-oriented, and adding new information, discussion, and coaching to accomplish new tasks.